Large deviations for generalized Gibbs ensembles of the classical Toda chain: -ensembles

 insuring that

 which yields the result.

 \end{proof}

 We shall use the previous lemma to study the case with a non trivial potential.
-Indeed, as a direct consequence, Varadhan's lemma yields \begin{theorem} For any continuous function $V$ such that
+Indeed, as a direct consequence of Lemma \ref{approx exp beta ens} and Varadhan's lemma, we deduce the following Theorem. \begin{theorem} For any continuous function $V$ such that

 the law of the empirical measure $\hat\mu_N$ under ${\P}^{V,2P/N}_{N}$ satisfies a large deviation principle in the scale $N$ and with good rate function $I_P^{V}(\mu)=f_P^V(\mu) -\inf f_P^{V} $ where